 (I) All staff members as well as volunteers and responsible individuals used as staff members shall receive orientation training which addresses program policies and procedures as specified in rule 3301-32-10 of the Administrative Code prior to or within seven calendar days of the first scheduled date of attendance on job, except that the discipline policy and procedures shall be reviewed as specified in paragraphs (B) and (C) of rule 3301-32-09 of the Administrative Code.

 (K) In-service training hours may be accumulated through post secondary coursework, seminars, workshops, conferences, structured observation of other programs, topic specific staff meetings, and orientation training required in paragraph (I) of this rule.
-Video, CD-ROM computer software presentations, electronic media resource trainings, and self-study may be used for a maximum of ten of the child-care staff member's forty-five hours of in-service training.
+Electronic media resource trainings, and self-study may be used for the child-care staff member's in-service training.

 (L) In-service training topics may include, but not be limited to, first-aid certification, CPR, child abuse recognition and prevention, management of communicable disease, behavior management, school child curriculum, space and environment designs, working with families, children with special needs, child growth and development, and administration of a school child program.